AetherZen/aez-todo/README.md

 ## Installation

-Requires aethos-spaces.
-Install that according to its README and then link it here.
+Requires `aethos-client-core` and `aethos-spaces`.
+Install them according to the README files in those projects and then link it here.
 ```
+npm link aethos-client-core
 npm link aethos-spaces
 ```